Dridi/vclpp/TAKEAWAY.rst

 complete while the preprocessor is accumulating the input.
 No user should feel like complaining regardless how large their code is.

+This is only a while after that I realized I didn't need the RefCell in the first place.
+When PVCL code is being rewritten to VCL, either tokens are left untouched or synthetic tokens are created (tokens that aren't in the original input).
+Mutability isn't actually needed, so legibility didn't need harm.

 Ownership
 '''''''''